Responding to Our Community’s Needs: Foundation Awards Grants to Local Nonprofits Impacted by COVID-19

 Adapting and Responding to the Needs of Our Community

 The COVID-19 Response Grants are made possible thanks to donors who have made unrestricted gifts to the Community Fund, the Foundation’s most visionary endowment.
-By giving to the Community Fund, donors entrust the Foundation to award grants to community-based nonprofits who are working to address emerging, changing and pressing needs throughout the area.
+By giving to the Community Fund, donors entrust the Foundation to award grants to community-based nonprofits who are working to address emerging, changing and pressing needs throughout the area — donors like Steve and Kris Egger, whose endowment held at the Foundation provides unrestricted support for the Community Fund.

 We’re committed to adapting and responding to our community’s changing needs by providing essential charitable capital to help when and where help is needed the most.
 Sometimes that’s an investment in an aspiring nonprofit who exhibits high potential to drive positive change and/or create meaningful social impact.
 In times like these, it’s providing emergency financial support to nonprofits who are weathering difficult challenges due to situations beyond their control.Patrick Gale, Vice President, Community Investment